Low-Energy Nuclear Recoil Calibration of XENONnT with a $^{88}$YBe Photoneutron Source: Detailed Source Optimization Procedure

 where $N_\mathrm{NRSS}$ is the number of SS NR events from the Geant4 neutron simulation after weighting computed using~\eqref{eq:rate_computation}, $N_\mathrm{ER}$ is the number of ERs from the Geant4 neutron simulation after weighing computed using~\eqref{eq:rate_computation}, $N_{\gamma}$ is the number of ERs from the gamma simulation, and $S_{n}$ and $S_{\gamma}$ is the total number of neutron and gamma primaries from the respective simulations, regardless of whether they formed detectable events in the TPC.
 This optimization metric can be interpreted as the number of SS NR events expected for each background ER event; a value of $\mathcal{S}=1$, for example, would mean that we would expect an equal number of SS NR events and background ER events.

 Using $\mathcal{S}$ as the FOM, we optimized the dimensions of the cylindrical beryllium targets in two steps: 1) optimizing the thickness while fixing the diameter at $d=40$ mm, and 2) optimizing the diameter while fixing the thickness at $t=50$ mm.
+While a full 2D optimization would allow us to be more confident of finding a global minimum, this two-step procedure was chosen due to the computational expense of running a large number of Geant4 simulations.
 It can be seen in Fig.~\ref{fig:ybe_fom_geant4} that among the considered configurations, the SS NR metric was highest at a thickness of $t=60$ mm and $d=25.4$ mm, the diameter of the $^{88}$Y disc source.
-To simplify the source manufacturing, the final thickness of the beryllium target cylinders chosen was 50 mm instead of 60 mm.
+To avoid removing too much shielding material when including the thickness of the stainless steel capsule, the chosen dimensions were $t=50$ mm and $d=25.4$ mm.
 This decision had minimal impact on the resulting neutron yield.

 Simulations with the chosen geometry gave us a ratio between the SS NR event rate and the total event rate of $\mathcal{S} = (6.3\pm0.1)\times10^{-4}$, which was higher than all other considered designs shown in Fig.~\ref{fig:ybe_fom_geant4}.
 In addition to the above geometry, a stainless steel capsule of 2 mm thickness on all sides, and with a screw-on cap of 3 mm thickness was machined to contain the $\rm 50~mm\times25.4~mm$ ($t \times d$) neutron source.
 The full source assembly, including the stainless steel capsule, had dimensions of $55.5~{\rm mm}\times29.4~{\rm mm}$ ($t \times d$).
 This resulted in a final $94.5\,\mathrm{mm}$ of tungsten between the source capsule and the TPC.